whitneyharper/fetch-rewards-assessment/README.md

 ### Create a new transaction
 - API <br> POST/ <localhost:3000/transactions/add>
-    * This route wil allow user to created one transaction at a time.
+    * This route will allow user to created one transaction at a time.

 - **Input** <br>
   `{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }` <br>